ccsc-tools/SEP-prediction/SEP_Package/ReadME.txt

        The files are located in the root directory of this SEP_Package.
 Note: Python packages and libraries are sensitive to versions.
 Please make sure you are using the correct packages and libraries versions as specified above.

-Cuda Installation Package:
-You may download and install Cuda v 11.0 from https://developer.nvidia.com/cuda-11.0-download-archive

 Package Structure
 After downloading the files from github repository: https://github.com/deepsuncode/SEP-prediction the SEP_Package includes the following folders and files:

  ReadMe.txt                    - this ReadMe file.
- requirements.txt              - includes Python required packages for Python version 3.9.7. models                        - directory for newly trained models. default_models                - includes default trained model used during the initial work of our BiLSTM network. logs                          - includes the logging information.
+ requirements.txt              - includes Python required packages for Python version 3.9.16. models                        - directory for newly trained models. default_models                - includes default trained model used during the initial work of our BiLSTM network. logs                          - includes the logging information.